More on Home Insurance

 In this installment of our Claims Diary series, we talked to one family about filing a flood insurance claim after a hurricane resulted in their ground floor flooding.

 Maurice Gallagher and his wife owned and lived in a five bedroom duplex near the Great Egg Harbor Bay in Ocean City, New Jersey in late October of 2012 when Hurricane Sandy threatened the New Jersey coastline.
-Hurricane Sandy would go on to cause $29.4 billion in damage across the Garden State, including Gallagher's home, but he had flood insurance before the storm made landfall.
+Hurricane Sandy would go on to cause $29.4 billion in damage across the Garden State, including Maurice's home, but he had flood insurance before the storm made landfall.

-“There was an anticipation for a loss,” Gallagher explained.
+“There was an anticipation for a loss,” Maurice explained.
 Unlike a sudden peril like an earthquake or mudslide, homeowners may be able to prepare for a hurricane in advance.
-Hurricane Sandy first hit the Carribean before making its way to the East Coast of the United States, so by the time it was en route to New Jersey, Gallagher knew he had to fortify his home as well as possible.
+Hurricane Sandy first hit the Carribean before making its way to the East Coast of the United States, so by the time it was en route to New Jersey, Maurice knew he had to fortify his home as well as possible.

 Get the right advice, right here.